oliveirara/polymv/docs/README.md

 ## Installation 2

 Sometimes you don't have `sudo` powers.
-However, if you specify correctly the PATH, you compile and install whatever library/software.
-First, let's define where we are going to install most of all necessary packages:
+However, if you specify the PATH correctly, you can compile and install the necessary libraries/software.
+First, let's define where we are going to install most of the necessary packages:

 ```bash
 mkdir ~/software